status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 - **Never share**

-    Do not share the seed phrase with anyone and be careful about who has access to it.
+    Do not share the recovery phrase with anyone and be careful about who has access to it.

 - **Use a hardware wallet**

-    Hardware wallets add an extra layer of security to your seed phrase.
+    Hardware wallets add an extra layer of security to your recovery phrase.
 The [Keycard][about-keycard] hardware wallet integrates with the Status app and is compatible with all major cryptocurrencies.

 - **Use multiple backups**